angeliaaju/movies-web-app/README.md

       src\util\config.json

-5. Refer to any one of the following repositories to host the backend REST API as per your preference.
+5. Refer to the following repositories to host the backend REST API as per your preference.

       https://github.com/angeliaaju/movie-rest-api.git (Built using Node.js)